35 Trendy Flat Twist Hairstyles You Must Try In 2025

 Image: Freepik.com

 This is a great flat twist style for workouts or sporty events.
 It looks uber stylish without your hair being all over the place.
 Divide your hair as shown in the picture and weave it in flat twists.
-You’ll have to weave it from back to front so all the hair is loose at the top.
+Secure the ends of the twists with a simple hair tie for a clean finish.
+You will have to weave it from back to front so all the hair is loose at the top.

 14. Rose Flat Twists